IU South Bend Major Campus Initiatives

 Academic Master Plan

 A state-of-the-art, expanded nursing simulation and health sciences education center is being made possible thanks to a lead gift of $5 million from the Vera Z. Dwyer Charitable Trust.
 The newly renovated space in Parkside Hall will transform the building into high-tech, flexible space for the campus’s radiography program and nursing program.
 The Simulation Center will provide more interprofessional learning opportunities for the students and health professionals in our community and will help prepare our graduates to better serve the community as they transition from the classroom to the clinic.
-Learn more about the Dwyer Healthcare Simulation Center.
+The Center is scheduled to open in Spring of 2024.
+Learn more about the Dwyer Healthcare Simulation Center and ways you can contribute to its success.

 Financial Sustainability Initiative